temersonzetina/PyBer_Analysis/README.md

 ![Fares_by_week](https://github.com/temersonzetina/PyBer_Analysis/blob/main/PyBer_fare_summary.png)

-The plot trajectories share similarities and a few differences.
+The plot trajectories share several similarities while also differing in multiple ways.
 Both urban and suburban areas began the calendar year on upward trends, whereas rural area performance was up and down.
 All three city types hit peaks in late February, and experienced varying levels of volatility in March.
 Rural and urban areas were on the decline towards the end of the period of study, while the suburbs began to gain steam.

 ## Summary
 In light of the information presented above, below are three business considerations for addressing disparities and increasing revenue -